Imagine how different the following tasks are:

 - Micro-batch timely stateful processing where eventual consistency is acceptable.

-- Leverage sticky load-balancing for real-time, consistent, stateful processing.
+- Use sticky routing or optimistic locking for real-time, consistent, stateful processing.

 - Leverage ACID-compliant technologies where transient inconsistency is intolerable.

 - Isolate different workloads to prevent cache bulldozing and storage fragmentation.

 - Isolate workloads of different SLAs/SLOs to prevent load-shock spill-over.

 - Leverage evented query patterns for high-volume/high-latency external API calls.